bio-sensor/bio-sensor.github.io/_pages/about.md

       </p>

       <p>
         We are currently integrating advanced technologies such as <strong>AI-assisted protein design</strong>, <strong>semi-automated high-throughput screening</strong>, <strong>rapid in vivo expression in zebrafish</strong>, and <strong>light-sheet microscopy imaging</strong> to develop next-generation optical imaging tools.
-These efforts aim to address key scientific questions in <strong>molecular and cellular neurobiology</strong>, <strong>neuromodulation of metabolism</strong>, and <strong>neuro–tumor interactions</strong>.
+These efforts aim to address key scientific questions in molecular and cellular neurobiology, neuromodulation of metabolism, and neuro–tumor interactions.
       </p>
     </div>
   </section>